gdewael/gdewael.github.io/content/blog/travelmapping.md

 All of these attributes are used in the tooltips of the trails on the map.

 In order to add new tracks, I add a *.gpx* track, an image, and a new entry in the *mapping.json* file.
-In terms of ease-of-use, it's not quite up-to-par with sticking a sewing pin on a paper map, but let's hope it's stands the test of time.
+In terms of ease-of-use, it's not quite up-to-par with sticking a sewing pin on a paper map, but let's hope it stands the test of time.

 ## Mapping with Folium